nvidia-holoscan/holoscan-sdk/docs/examples/hello_world.md

 In this example we'll cover:

-- how to define your application class
+- How to define your application class.
-- how to define a one-operator workflow
+- How to define a one-operator workflow.
-- how to use a `CountCondition` to limit the number of times an operator is executed
+- How to use a `CountCondition` to limit the number of times an operator is executed.

 :::{note}
-The example source code and run instructions can be found in the [examples](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/examples#holoscan-sdk-examples) directory on GitHub, or under `/opt/nvidia/holoscan/examples` in the NGC container and the debian package, alongside their executables.
+The example source code and run instructions can be found in the [examples](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/examples#holoscan-sdk-examples) directory on GitHub, or under `/opt/nvidia/holoscan/examples` in the NGC container and the Debian package, alongside their executables.
 :::

 ## Defining the HelloWorldApp class